The activities and tasks entrusted to all reception centres are defined in a decree of December 2018 and include:

 Conditions in CADA

 Although the use of other types of accommodation has consistently increased throughout recent years (see Evolution of the capacity of the different types of accommodation), CADA are the main form of accommodation provided to asylum seekers.
 They include both collective and private accommodations that are located either within the same building or in scattered apartments.
-In 2020, there were 46,632 places in CADA spread across the French territory, therefore the following description is a general assessment that cannot cover the specific situation to be found in all CADA.
+At the end of 2021, there were46,632 places in CADA spread across the French territory, therefore the following description is a general assessment that cannot cover the specific situation to be found in all CADA.

 Living conditions in regular reception centres for asylum seekers are deemed adequate, and there are no reports of overcrowding in reception centres.
 The available surface area per applicant can vary but has to respect a minimum of 7.5 m2 per person.
 A bedroom is usually shared by a couple.
 More than 2 children can be accommodated in the same room.
 Centres are usually clean and have sufficient sanitary facilities.
 Asylum seekers in these centres are usually able to cook for themselves in shared kitchens.